Rupert is over 100 years old

-As most of you are well aware, 8th November 2020 was Rupert 100th birthday.
+As most of you are well aware, 8th November 1920 was Rupert's first appearance

-He first appeared, in the pages of the Daily Express, on 8th November 1920, and still looks pretty good for his age!
+He first appeared, in the pages of the Daily Express, onthat date, and still looks pretty good for his age!

 Rupert Exhibition in Canterbury

-The "The Beaney House of Art and Knowledge" in Canterbury is putting on a Rupert Exhibition.
+The "The Beaney House of Art and Knowledge" in Canterbury put on a Rupert Exhibition

 Situated at 18 High Street, Canterbury CT1 2RA, the museum is part of Canterbury Council's Museums and Galleries Department.